Rutgers-ZRG/EosNet/README.md

   cd fplib ; git checkout fplib_3.1.2
   python3 -m pip install .
   ```
-  For the remaining FpGNN dependecies follow the original instruction. \
+  For the remaining EOSNet dependecies follow the original instruction. \
   **Note**: ~~Currently only `lmax=0` is supported in the C version~~

 This package is based on the [Crystal Graph Convolutional Neural Networks]((https://link.aps.org/doi/10.1103/PhysRevLett.120.145301)) that takes an arbitary crystal structure to predict material properties.

 The package provides two major functions:

-- Train a FpGNN model with a customized dataset.
+- Train a EOSNet model with a customized dataset.
-- Predict material properties of new crystals with a pre-trained FpGNN model.
+- Predict material properties of new crystals with a pre-trained EOSNet model.

 ##  Dependencies